CONTENTS:

 accessory pancreatic duct

-major & minor duodenal papillae
+major and minor duodenal papillae

 adrenal glands (right & left)